 The Most Important Factor In Creating Curb Appeal

-We have all heard this expression, “don’t judge a book by its cover.”
-It’s a phrase that means "you shouldn’t prejudge the worth or value of something by its outward appearance alone."
-According to the results of the 2011 DaVinci Roofscapes' Homeowners Exterior Preferences Study
+We have all heard the expression, “don’t judge a book by the cover.”
+It’s a phrase that means you shouldn’t prejudge the worth or value of something by its outward appearance alone.
+However, this principle doesn’t hold when it comes to your home.

 Whether someone is just strolling by or actively looking at your home as a potential purchase, they make a snap judgment about your home by its outward appearance.
-Most real estate agents say that a majority of buyers make a decision about whether or not they will even look inside a home based on how it looks on the outside.
-In fact, the National Association of Realtors states that “curb appeal” sells 49 percent of all houses.
+Most real estate agents say that most buyers decide whether or not they will even look inside a home based on how it looks on the outside.
+The National Association of Realtors states that “curb appeal” sells 49 percent of all houses.

-Of all the things specifically mentioned that you can do to increase your home’s curb appeal the one I consider most important might surprise you.
-It is that the entire exterior have a cohesive look.
-Just as creating harmony is essential to having a beautiful interior, this same idea is of upmost important on the outside, too.
+Of all the things specifically mentioned that you can do to increase your home’s curb appeal, the one I consider most important might surprise you.
+It is that the entire exterior has a cohesive look.
+Just as creating harmony is essential to having a beautiful interior, this same idea is of utmost importance on the outside, too.

-As you assess your homes exterior, be looking at the five areas I focus in on with my FRESH approach to selecting color and materials for your home.
+As you assess your home’s exterior, look at the five areas I focus on with my FRESH approach to selecting color and materials for your home:

-Fixed Features.
-These include items such as your foundation, roofing, brick or stone features, etc. Look at the fixed features of the home and more than likely you’ll begin to see some repetition of color tones.
-It is this repetition that allows different materials and textures to all work well together.
+- Fixed features include items such as your foundation, roofing, brick or stone features, etc. Look at the fixed features of the home, and more than likely, you’ll begin to see some repetition of color tones, which allows different materials and textures to work well together.

-Regional color preferences come from a blend of the region’s natural characteristics — climate, topography, landscape and quality of the natural light — together with the housing styles, available materials and cultural history of the area
+- Regional color preferences come from a blend of the region’s natural characteristics — climate, topography, landscape, and quality of the natural light — together with the area’s housing styles, available materials, and cultural history.

-The Environment and Surroundings can help you to determine colors for a home that fit into the overall look of the buildings in the area or the natural surroundings.
+- Environment and surroundings can help you to determine colors for a home that fits into the overall look of the buildings in the area or the natural surroundings.

-The architectural Style of the Home is the next part of the color equation to consider.
+- A home’s architectural style is the next part of the color equation to consider.
 You want your color scheme to fit the design of your home.